 (e) If the owner of the vehicle is not present, then within fifteen (15) minutes of any person, firm, or entity towing any vehicle pursuant to this chapter, such person, firm, or entity shall notify local law enforcement of the vehicle identification number (VIN), registration information, license plate number and description of the vehicle.
 A violation of this requirement by any person, firm or entity is a Class A misdemeanor.
 Local law enforcement shall keep a record of all such information which shall be available for public inspection.

-(f) When an employee of a public agency or a towing company contracting with a public agency takes possession of a vehicle found abandoned, immobile, or unattended, an employee of the agency shall verify ownership through the Tennessee Information Enforcement System (TIES) and shall place the ownership information on the towing sheet or form.
-The agency shall also provide the ownership information to any towing company or garagekeeper with whom the agency has a contract.
+(f) If an employee of a public agency, a towing company contracting with a public agency, or a towing company authorized to tow by a private property owner or the private property owner’s authorized agent, takes possession of a vehicle found abandoned, immobile, or unattended, then an employee of the agency shall verify ownership through the Tennessee Information Enforcement System (TIES) and shall place the ownership information on the towing sheet or form.
+The agency shall also provide the ownership information to a towing company or garagekeeper with whom the agency has a contract or to a towing company authorized to tow by a private property owner or private property owner’s authorized agent, as applicable.
 If a public agency attempts to verify ownership information through TIES and the response is “Not on File,” the agency shall contact the department of revenue title and registration division which shall search records not contained in TIES for the ownership information.
 If the title and registration division locates ownership information through this search, it shall notify the appropriate public agency and the agency shall distribute the information as provided in this subsection (f).
 When any other person takes possession of a vehicle found abandoned, immobile, or unattended, the action shall be reported immediately to the taxpayer and vehicle services division for verification of ownership on a form prescribed and provided by the registrar of motor vehicles.

 (g)

-(1) In addition to the notification requirements of subsection (a), any garagekeeper or towing firm, which has in its possession an abandoned, immobile or unattended motor vehicle taken into custody by a police department, and in whose possession the vehicle was lawfully placed by the police department, shall, within three (3) business days after such motor vehicle is taken into its possession, verify ownership of such motor vehicle pursuant to subsection (f).
+(1) In addition to the notification requirements of subsection (a), a garagekeeper or towing firm, which has in its possession an abandoned, immobile, or unattended motor vehicle taken into custody by a police department or authorized by a private property owner or the private property owner’s authorized agent to be towed, and in whose possession the vehicle was lawfully placed by the police department or authorized to be placed by a private property owner or the private property owner’s authorized agent, shall, within three (3) business days after the motor vehicle is taken into its possession, verify ownership of the motor vehicle pursuant to subsection (f).
 The garagekeeper or towing firm shall, within three (3) business days after receiving verification of ownership, provide notice to the last known registered owner of the motor vehicle and all lienholders of record.
-All notification requirements included in subsection (a) shall apply to the notice required to be provided by a garagekeeper or towing firm pursuant to this section.
+The notification requirements included in subsection (a) apply to the notice required to be provided by a garagekeeper or towing firm pursuant to this subdivision (g)(1).

 (3) If the owner of the vehicle or the owner’s agent is present at the time that the vehicle is placed into the custody of a garagekeeper or towing firm, then this subsection (g) shall not apply to the garagekeeper or towing firm; provided, however, that this subdivision (g)(3) does not exempt the garagekeeper or towing firm from any other notification requirements under this section or other provision of law.